andyyu2004/gift-wizard/client/README.md

 On this page you can view the template, but it is locked for editing.
 You can edit it by clicking the respective edit which takes you back to the `/create` page.

+## Mail
+You can see the received questionnaires and sent questionnaires, for received ones, you can click on one questionnaire and click edit, and send it to the sender

 ## All Templates